 You’re spoilt for choice when it comes to Brockley Market eats and once you try one stall, you’ll want to try them all.

 Address: Lewisham College Carpark, Lewisham Way, SE4 1UT

-Brickfields is a bar in Brockley that serves some of the best food around.
+Brickfields is a bar in Brockley that serves some of the best food in town.

 Address: 293 Brockley Road, SE4 2SA